sureiii/computing-work/story.md

 *Renee POV*

-  His brown chocolate eyes, the way he sweeps his hair to the side and his laugh...
+  His brown, chocolate eyes, the way he sweeps his hair to the side and his laugh...
 I swear, he is going to be the death of me.
 How can one be so... *perfect*?
 He is so funny, smart and kind.
 *What is this boy doing to me?*
 I have never fallen this hard before...
-This boy must really have a huge effect on me.
+He must really have a huge effect on me.

   "Renee?
 Are you still there?"
 Jackson questioned.